roxanageambasu/roxanageambasu.github.io/01-research.md

   VM's interactivity.
   Read more in our [SoCC'13]({{ site.baseurl }}/publications/socc2013vtube.pdf) and
   [VEE'16]({{ site.baseurl }}/publications/enlightened-migration.pdf) papers.
-  This project is in collaboration with Prof. Satya (CMU) and Kaustubh Joshi (ATT Research).

-### Notable Past Projects:

 * **File auditing for mobile devices:**
   With today's limited anti-theft tools, users can neither assuredly restrict nor